Compensation and refunds

 Seamless rail travel with easy changes and refunds for peace of mind.

-The journey from Manchester to Lancaster on the fastest train in 49m, usually 56m.
-Each day, 41 trains leave from Manchester, starting at 00:24 and ending at 22:24.
-Get real-time updates on train schedules, delays, and cancellations.
-Save time, effort, and money with TrainPal.
+From Manchester to Lancaster, take the fastest train in 50 minutes, typically 56 minutes.
+Daily, 41 trains depart from Manchester, with the first at 00:24 and the last at 22:24.
+Check real-time updates for train times, delays, and cancellations.
+TrainPal saves you time, effort, and money.

 | Departs | Arrives | Operator | ||